anilnishad19799/Advance-RAG/README.md

 # 🧠 MultiDomainRAG

 **MultiDomainRAG** is an Advanced Retrieval-Augmented Generation (RAG) pipeline that supports multiple domains — including *medical*, *sports*, and *general* text.
-It integrates document chunking, hybrid retrieval, reranking, and semantic routing to provide accurate, context-aware answers from diverse data sources.
+It integrates document advance chunking, indexing, hybrid retrieval, reranking, and semantic routing to provide accurate, context-aware answers from diverse data sources.

 ---